 ship.
 This was an enrichment activity for community service and Veterans

-February 2018: We made valentines for the residents of the Sunrise Assisted
+February 2019: We made valentines for the sailors on the USS John C.

-Living Facility - to let them know they are loved.
+Stennis Carrier Striker Group to let them know that they were loved.

 Non-discriminatory Policy: Covenant United Methodist Preschool admits

 children of any race, color, religion, national and ethnic origin to all the